willvieira/ms_STM-managed/manuscript/manuscript.md

 Three scenarios of climate change are implemented in the model, RCP 4.5, RCP 6 and RCP 8.5 which increases mean annual temperature in 1.8, 2.2 and 3.7 $^{\circ}$C, respectively.
 The increase in temperature happens in four different ways: stepwise, linear, exponential, logarithmic (just stepwise and linear are implemented so far).

-For the analytical analysis of the model (when the model is evaluated at equilibrium at a specific environmental condition), climate change is considered using initial state and parameters in function of a determined climate condition.
+For the spatially-implicit analysis of the model (when the model is evaluated at equilibrium at a specific environmental condition), climate change is considered using initial state and parameters in function of different climate condition.
 For instance, the model starts with initial state representing the equilibrium of a given environment condition $x$, but using parameters of a given environment $y$, in which the difference between $x$ and $y$ represents the increase in temperature.

-For the spatially explicit version of the model, each row of the theoretical landscape has a fixed climate condition.
+For the spatially-explicit version of the model, each row of the theoretical landscape has a fixed climate condition.
 For each increased step of the simulation, the climate condition will also increase following one of the RCP scenarios.
 For simulations that last more than 100 years, the incrase in temperature occurs up to 100 years to respect the forecast period of climate change, and then remains constant.

-## Analytical analysis
+## Spatially-implicit model analysis
 To test the effect of forest management practices in increase the migration rate northward, we first solve the model analytically to equilibrium.
 Using this approach under climate change scenarios, we can test the effect of forest management practices in two main outputs.
 First, with the unstable condition in the model due climate change, we can numerically approximate the time to reach equilibrium (TRE), and test if this time changes with management practices.